 At FHE, outpatient care is encouraged as a part of a continuum, not in the form of several standalone pieces to be utilized as desired.
 For those completing rehabilitation in an inpatient facility, a partial hospitalization program is the best choice.
 This kind of program provides a continuation of care and only moderate interruption to a routine with which participants are already familiar.

 Those who have already taken part in a PHP may be ready for an intensive outpatient program.
 However, it is important not to make this kind of transition too soon.
-Trying to rush through treatment or treating rehabilitation as a task that simply requires completion can stand in the way of successful recovery and ultimately increase the likelihood of relapse.
+Trying to rush through a treatment plan or treating rehabilitation as a task that simply requires completion can stand in the way of successful recovery and ultimately increase the likelihood of relapse.

 At FHE Health, we believe in supporting every member of our community in a personalized manner.
 From initial admission into our detox process to graduation to alumni status, we provide an individual, evidence-based approach specially curated for each participant.
-Please contact us today to learn more about our outpatient programs and how our PHP and IOP options can support you in your recovery.
+Please contact FHE today to learn more about our outpatient programs and how our PHP and IOP options can support you in your recovery.